ethankennerly/as2cs/README.md

  * Multiple occurences of items that are reordered.
   Instead these can be grouped, like 'digits?' instead of 'digit\*'.
  * Callbacks and delegates.
+ * Whitespace between grammar element and occurrence indicator.
  * Preprocessor directive 'include'
  * Consistent prettify format that trims whitespace.
  * Prettify format from optional end of line and indentation in grammar.
+ * ActionScript only allows one public class per package and one package per file.
  * Everything else not explicitly mentioned as a feature.

 Reference code